AlxHnr/dlaunch-plugins/README.md

-# Dlaunch plugins

-This repository contains various small plugins for [Dlaunch](https://github.com/AlxHnr/Dlaunch).
+This repository contains various small plugins for [dlaunch](https://github.com/AlxHnr/dlaunch).
 If you want to install all of them, you can clone this entire repository to `~/.config/dlaunch/plugins/`.

 Here is a short overview of them: